 Clinical trials have specific eligibility criteria, which means you must meet certain requirements to participate.
 So, when looking for a clinical trial, it is important to know details about your diagnosis and treatment history, such as:

-• Other areas of the body to which the cancer has spread, if applicable
+- Other areas of the body where the cancer has spread, if applicable.

-• Test results, including molecular profiling results if performed
+- Test results, including biomarker and genetic testing results if performed.

 Your healthcare team can provide you with this information if you do not already know it.
 This is important information to have at any stage in the pancreatic cancer journey, so we recommend always keeping a personal record of it.